 - Noah Kagan

 How is this a risk?
 Failure to identify the right key metric can be catastrophic — leading to wasteful activities like premature optimization or running out of resources while chasing the wrong goal.
-Initially these key metrics should center around your value metrics and later they shift towards your key engines of growth.
+Initially, these key metrics should center around your value metrics, and later they shift toward your key engines of growth.

 “A true unfair advantage is something that cannot be easily copied or bought.”